natway/GBooksAPIClient/README.txt

 ---------------------
 Copy the contents of the Publish folder into a new folder in your Program Files directory, or run the .exe from any other folder location.
+(PUBLISH FOLDER OMITTED FROM GITHUB DUE TO FILE SIZE - Build this project in Visual Studio to run or publish.)

 TROUBLESHOOTING